protocol/grants/nextstep.md

 * Q: Do you pay out in other currencies besides FIL?
   * A: No

+* Q: Can we have more than five people on our team?
+  * A: Yes!
+However, the maximum grant distribution is $2k of FIL per person, for up to five people.
+After disbursement, the individual is full control of the funds and can do what they like with them.

 * Q: What if we don't finish the 30 days and run off with the money?
   * A: You will carry the weight of your decision for the rest of your days, and be reborn in the next life as a hungry ghost.